This vegan meatloaf recipe is so yummy and just like Grandma used to make it!

 I am usually a huge fan of Gardein frozen beefless crumbles.
 They are so good and I use them in a lot of recipes such as my Vegan Burrito Bowl.

-However, unless you can otherwise avoid it, I do not recommend using a frozen vegan ground meat for this recipe!
+However, unless you can otherwise avoid it, I do not recommend using a frozen vegan ground meat for this vegan loaf.